-?Running a company is one of the most perilous careers you can go into from a mental health perspective.
-It?s up and down, and many of the attributes of a steady environment for positive mental wellbeing are not there.
+running a company is one of the most perilous careers you can go into from a mental health perspective. it’s up and down, and many of the attributes of a steady environment for positive mental wellbeing are not there.
 Balance is tricky for everyone, but thinking of work and life as two separate things is unrealistic.
 Rob O’Donovan

-Sleep moreSleep deprivation is widespread among micro business owners, with over half struggling to sleep as a result of finance-related worries.
+Sleep deprivation is widespread among micro business owners, with over half struggling to sleep as a result of finance-related worries.
 Considering the pressure of running a small enterprise, this is unlikely to shock.
 On the other hand, lack of sleep is detrimental to problem-solving and achieving your goals.

-In waking hours, meditation was a popular strategy among the panel for reducing stress and controlling anxiety. ?Meditation is one of the most profoundly impactful things I have done,?
-O?Donovan added. ?Without a shadow of a doubt, it has helped me stay on top of things.
+In waking hours, meditation was a popular strategy among the panel for reducing stress and controlling anxiety.
+Meditation is one of the most profoundly impactful things I have done, Odonovan added.
+Without a shadow of a doubt, it has helped me stay on top of things.
 A wide market of mobile apps is now giving business owners the chance to incorporate regular meditation practice into their working day.

-Find what works for youBut a one-size-fits-all approach isn?t always realistic. ?We all have our own strategies for coping,?
-Alex Heaton, founder and CEO of LiveSmart, noted.
-He said taking just 30 seconds between one meeting and the next can act as effective ?mini-meditation? and help clear the mind.
+But a one-size-fits-all approach isnt always realistic.
+We all have our own strategies for coping, Alex Heaton, founder and CEO of LiveSmart, noted.
+He said taking just 30 seconds between one meeting and the next can act as effective mini-meditation? and help clear the mind.
 Heaton also stressed the link between regular exercise and positive mental wellbeing.

-Communicate openlyInside the ?machismo? of the business world, AXA’s Deputy Chief Medical Officer Dr Arup Paul warned it was easy to build a wall around how we actually feel, and said having a trusted circle of friends, colleagues and peers to communicate openly with was a fundamental feature of a positive wellbeing.
+Inside the machismo? of the business world, AXA’s Deputy Chief Medical Officer Dr Arup Paul warned it was easy to build a wall around how we actually feel, and said having a trusted circle of friends, colleagues and peers to communicate openly with was a fundamental feature of a positive wellbeing.

-?Approaching life in a transparent manner is one of the most critical things to living a more balanced life.
+approaching life in a transparent manner is one of the most critical things to living a more balanced life.
 Dr Arup Paul

 Feeling run down?
 Overwhelmed running your business?
-A new wellbeing collaboration from AXA PPP healthcare for small business owners can help you manage health and wellbeing to get the most out of your day, one step at a time. _________________________________________________________________________________
+A new wellbeing collaboration from AXA PPP healthcare for small business owners can help you manage health and wellbeing to get the most out of your day, one step at a time. more»